mikeshultz/solidbyte/docs/structure.rst

     project_directory/
         |- build/  # Files created by the compilers, including contract ABIs and their compiled bytecode.
         |- contracts/  # Solidity and/or Vyper contract source files
+            |- lib/ # No contracts will be compiled in this directory
             |- ERC20.sol
             |- IERC20.sol
             |- SafeMath.sol